ropensci/roweb3/content/blog/2022-09-08-contributing/index.md

 * [Discussion forum](https://discuss.ropensci.org/): public forum on Discourse for use cases, Q & A about rOpenSci packages, exploration of ideas, and best practices.
 Learn how to[Gather on the rOpenSci Forum](/blog/2022/01/11/ropensci-forum/)

-* [Packages Documentation](https://docs.ropensci.org/): This site hosts pkgdown documentation for all rOpenSci packages.
+* [Packages Documentation](https://docs.ropensci.org/): this site hosts pkgdown documentation for all rOpenSci packages.

 * [Use Cases](/usecases/): check how our R packages or resources have been used.